Dynamic-Capital/Dynamic-Capital/docs/quantitative-finance-libraries.md

 - **numba** – Just-in-time compiler that accelerates numerical Python code, especially vectorized computations in quantitative workflows.
 - **ArcticDB** – High performance datastore for time series and tick data.
+- **cvxpy** – Domain-specific language for convex optimization, useful for portfolio construction, risk budgeting, and calibration workflows.
+- **cvxopt** – Convex optimization toolkit with dense and sparse solvers suited to quadratic programming problems that appear in finance.

 ### Financial Instruments and Pricing